maths/moodle-qtype_stack/doc/en/Authoring/Sample_questions.md

 ### test_10.xml ###

-(version 2.2 onwards) This is a trivial question, but it includes a slider bar to illustrate the implementation of [confidence testing](../Diagnostics/Confidence_testing).
+This includes a slider bar.

 ### test-11.xml ###